-(Rule 14a-101) Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

+Filed by t he Registrant $\boxtimes$

-Filed by the Regist rant \boxtimes Filed by a Party other than the Registrant her than the Registrant Check the e appropri iate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement □ Definitive Additional Materials Soliciti ing Material Pursuant to § 240.14a-12 Α Assembly Biosciences, Inc. (Name of Registrant as Specified In Its Charter) Payment of Filing l Fee (Check the appropriate box) \boxtimes required. nputed on table below per Exchange A act Rules 14a-6(i)(4) and 0-11.
-1. Title of each class of securities to w 2.
-Aggregate number of securities to which transaction applies: 3.
-Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on we the filing fee is calculated and state how it was determined): 4.
-4. Proposed maximum aggregate value of transaction: 5.
-Total fee paid: Check t eviously.
-Identify the previous filing by ls. rovided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was by registration statement number, or the Form or Schedule and the date of its filing.
-1. Amount Previously Paid: 2.
-Form, Schedule or Registration States ment No.: 3.
-Filing Party: 4.
-Date Filed:
+Filed by a Party other than the Registrant

+Check the appropriate box:

+X Preliminary Proxy Statement

+Confidential, for Use of the Commissi ion Only (as permitte d by Rule 14a-6(e)(2))

+Definitive Proxy Statement

+- □ Definitive Additional Materials - □ Soliciting Material Pursuant to § 240.14a-12

+Assembly Biosciences, Inc.

+(Name of Registrant as Specified In Its Charter)

+Payment of Filing Fee (Check the appropriate box)

+- ⊠ No fee required. - Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11. - 1.
+Title of each class of securities to which transaction applies: - 2.
+Aggregate number of securities to which transaction applies: - 3.
+Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - 4.
+Proposed maximum aggregate value of transaction: - 5.
+Total fee paid:

+□ Fee paid previously with preliminary materials.

+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

+- 1. Amount Previously Paid: - 2.
+Form, Schedule or Registration Statement No.:

+3. Filing Party:

+4. Date Filed: